 The second vDS provides several different network topologies.
 Some of these topologies are covered in this section.
 Note in these examples, we focus on the connectivity from the vDS and do not take the NIC card to vDS uplink into consideration.
 With the new feature for custom profiles, there are too many combinations to cover in this guide.

-If we now consider the two-vDS design and NIC level redundancy, the VxRail vDS must be deployed using a custom profile using uplink1/uplink2 for all traffic with uplink1 mapped to a port on the NDC and the second uplink2 mapped to a port on the PCIe providing NIC level redundancy for the system traffic.
-When the VxRail cluster is added to VCF, the remaining two pNICs (one from NDC and one from PCIe) can be selected to provide NIC level redundancy for the NSX traffic.
-The next diagram illustrates this network design.
+If we now consider the two-vDS design and NIC-level redundancy, the VxRail vDS must be deployed using a custom profile using uplink1/uplink2 for all traffic.
+Uplink1 must be mapped to a port on the NDC and the second uplink2 must be mapped to a port on the PCIe, providing NIC-level redundancy for the system traffic.
+When the VxRail cluster is added to VCF, the remaining two pNICs (one from NDC and one from PCIe) can be selected to provide NIC-level redundancy for the NSX traffic.
+The next figure illustrates this network design.

-Note: Both ports from NDC must connect to switch A, and both ports from the PCIe must connect to switch B. This is a requirement for VCF vmnic lexicographic ordering.
+Note: Both ports from NDC must connect to switch A, and both ports from the PCIe must connect to switch B. These connections are required for VCF vmnic lexicographic ordering.

-The second option with six pNICs uses a system vDS with two pNIC and the NSX vDS with four pNICs.
-This increases the bandwidth for NSX East/West traffic between transport nodes.
-The use case for this design might be when the East/West bandwidth requirement scales beyond two pNICs.
+The second option with six pNICs uses a system vDS with two pNICs and the NSX vDS with four pNICs.
+This configuration increases the bandwidth for NSX east-west traffic between transport nodes.
+The use case for this design might be when the east-west bandwidth requirement scales beyond two pNICs.
 The host overlay traffic uses all four uplinks on the NSX vDS, load-balanced using source ID teaming.
-The Edge VMs by default use uplink 1 and 2 on NSX vDS.
-This includes the Edge overlay and Edge uplink traffic.
+By default, the Edge VMs, including the Edge overlay and Edge uplink traffic, use uplink 1 and 2 on NSX vDS.

 Note: Starting with VCF 4.3, you can select what uplinks to use on the vDS for the Edge VM traffic when a dedicated NSXT vDS has been deployed with four uplinks.

-The eight-pNIC option that is illustrated in the following diagram provides a high level of network isolation and also the maximum bandwidth for NSX East/West between host transport nodes.
+The 8-pNIC option that is illustrated in the following figure provides a high level of network isolation and also the maximum bandwidth for NSX east-west between host transport nodes.
 At the cost of a large port count on the switches, each host requires four ports per switch.
 The VxRail vDS (system) uses four uplinks and the NSX vDS also uses four uplinks.

 Starting with VCF 4.3.0, you can have two VxRail system vDS to separate system traffic onto two different vDS.
 For example, vMotion and external management traffic can be on one vDS and vSAN on another vDS.
 Either one of the two VxRail vDS can be used for NSXT traffic.
-Alternatively, you can use a dedicated NSXT vDS which results in three vDS in the network design.
-In some cases, physical separation is needed for management/vMotion, vSAN, and NSX-T traffic.
+Alternatively, you can use a dedicated NSXT vDS, which results in three vDS in the network design.
+Sometimes physical separation is needed for management/vMotion, vSAN, and NSX-T traffic.
 The three-vDS design provides this capability.
-Sample topologies are described in this section.
+This section describes sample topologies.

 Note: VCF 4.3 provides the option to place NSX-T traffic onto the same two pNICs used for external management, vMotion or vSAN on either system vDS.

 A third vDS is required if there is a requirement to isolate NSX-T traffic and vSAN traffic.
 In this case, two system vDS and an NSX-T vDS are required.
 The first system vDS is used for management and vMotion, the second system vDS is used for vSAN, and the third vDS is dedicated for NSX-T traffic.
-This results in six pNICs per host in this network design.
+This design results in six pNICs per host.